Co-founder Julian Oehrlein reflects on some of the lessons that came out of a fascinating discussion on digital transformation in microfinance.

-Oradian’s founder Julian Oehrlein was one of a panel of experts recently invited to take part in a fascinating discussion on Digital Transformation in Microfinance.
+In 2021, Oradian co-founder Julian Oehrlein was one of a panel of experts invited to take part in a fascinating discussion on digital transformation in microfinance.
 Here he reflects on some of the lessons that came out of that webinar…

 These are challenging and exciting times for microfinance institutions (MFIs), writes Julian Oehrlein.
 The emergence of fintechs such as pure-play digital lenders has massively altered their world.
 But thankfully the technologies that have made it possible for new players to enter the field are also readily available to MFIs enabling them to compete on an almost level playing field.
 For many MFIs, digital transformation is now the priority – a need accelerated by the pandemic.